evanvolgas/reflectedintelligence/_posts/2025-05-30-when-ai-learns-to-question-itself-the-reflection-revolution.md

 Despite the progress, challenges remain.
 AI still struggles with subtle errors and implicit biases in its own reasoning[^11].
 Synthetic feedback must be carefully curated to avoid reinforcing falsehoods—the AI equivalent of practicing mistakes until they become habits.

 The solution may lie beyond computer science.
 Researchers are increasingly drawing inspiration from cognitive psychology, education theory, and philosophy to design better reflection strategies[^12].
-Interestingly, reflection mechanisms also serve as important security guardrails—for more on this critical aspect, see our analysis of [reflection as a security mechanism](/2025/05/13/reflection-as-security-mechanism-how-ai-self-critique-enhances-safety/).

 ## Key Takeaways